boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/jira.md

 ---

 # Connecting Bold BI to Jira data source
-Bold BI dashboard designer supports connecting Jira web services through REST API.
+The Bold BI dashboard designer supports connecting to Jira web services through the REST API.

 ## Choose Jira data source
 To configure the Jira data source, follow the below steps:
-1. Click the **Data Sources** button in the configuration panel to add a new data connection.
+1. Click on the **Data Sources** button in the configuration panel to add a new data connection.

    ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/common/DataSourcesIcon.png)